 Kunal Ghosh: The brain is a black box and it has been a black box for decades.
 It is precisely because we know so little of about how it works, let alone how it doesn't work, that we are where we are today with respect to brain diseases and mental illnesses.
 The statistics are just mind boggling.
-You know, something like 1 in 10 adults, worldwide suffer from mental illness.
+You know, something like 1 in 10 adults worldwide suffers from mental illness.

 NDTV: Wow, wow.

 Kunal Ghosh: It is hundreds of millions of folks around the world, whether it is diagnosed or undiagnosed.
 The global cost is, I think, something like three trillion on society.
-It is what it is today because we don't understand how the brain works.
+It's what it is today because we don't understand how the brain works.
 We don't have good treatments, let alone cures.
 So our thesis is to say that let us empower researchers around the world to address this knowledge gap.
 Let us demystify this black box.
 You know, enlightened researchers with our platform, our analytics.

-NDTV: So you are studying, understanding the brain.
-Which is a huge breakthrough, is that what you are doing?
+NDTV: So you are studying, understanding the brain, which is a huge breakthrough.
+Is that what you are doing?

 Kunal Ghosh: I like to say we are empowering the heroes out there, who are going to be making the breakthroughs, with our technology, with our analytics, with our personnel.
 We certainly are investigating some specific brain functions and some particular processes, but it is the heroes out there at universities, research institutions, pharmaceutical companies that are using our tools, our products and are trying to understand how we encode memories.
 How do we get addicted to substances?
 How do we eat?
 You know, what are the behaviours that result in binge eating that results in obesity, which is a big problem in the US.
 These are all brain circuit problems.
-Our platform is, for the very first time, shedding light.
-It is an imaging based device, so it is very literally shedding light on the circuits that no one understood, how they gave rise to basic functions that we take for granted.
-In the case of diseases, like Parkinsons, together with drug companies, we're for the first time discovering how circuits are malfunctioning.
+Our platform is, for the very first time, literally shedding light.
+It is an imaging based device, so it is literally shedding light on the circuits that no one understood, how they gave rise to basic functions that we take for granted.
+In the case of diseases, like Parkinson's, together with drug companies, we're for the first time discovering how circuits are malfunctioning.